Issues

 Environment

-Congressman Hoyer knows that climate change is the existential threat facing current and future generations.
+Congressman Hoyer knows that climate change is an existential threat facing current and future generations.
 He believes that we must take bold steps to address the worsening climate crisis, which is a threat to our environment, including the Chesapeake Bay; to public health; to our economy; and to our national security.
 He is focused on reducing carbon pollution, advancing renewable energy technologies, and improving energy efficiency, all of which will help families and businesses save money, spur innovation, create good-paying jobs, and improve public health.

 Congressman Hoyer strongly supports environmental standards that keep our land, air, and water clean.
 He has supported every major environmental bill since he was elected to Congress.
 He has also secured federal dollars to clean up the Chesapeake Bay and the Patuxent, Potomac, Anacostia, and St. Mary's Rivers, and he has worked to replenish the oyster population of the Chesapeake Bay and its tributaries.
 In addition, Congressman Hoyer has been an advocate for the clean up of toxic PFAS chemicals in the Fifth District and brought H.R.
 2467, the PFAS Action Act, to the House Floor to address these ‘forever chemicals’ in communities in Maryland and across the country.